 “Detroit Block Party” is the only title appropriate for The Infatuations first full-length album.
 The Infatuations are simply… Detroit.
-This band is a celebration of every sonic movement borne of the motor city; from the well-crafted pop-soul of Motown, to the sheer in-your-face bravado of Parliament Funkadelic, to the raw untamed energy of the MC5.
-Imagine you are at a summertime block party with all three of these milestone Detroit-produced sounds, the jam session at the end would bring you The Infatuations.
-Danceable, unforgettable catchy pop-rock-soul-n-funk that hits the craft sonic signatures of decades of Motor City styles, but with a modern flair.
+This band is a celebration of every sonic movement borne of the Motor City; the well-crafted pop-soul of Motown, to the sheer in-your-face bravado of Parliament Funkadelic, to the raw untamed energy of the MC5.
+Imagine you are at a summertime block party with every milestone Detroit-produced band, the jam session at the end would bring you The Infatuations.
+Danceable, unforgettable catchy pop-rock-soul-n-funk, that hits the craft sonic signatures of decades of Motor City styles, but with a modern flair.
 The new singles evoke current culture and build on the cornerstones and high-water marks of their industrial renaissance hometown.

-The Infatuations’ range of appeal is forefront in the acts they’ve shared the stage with in the last year… from George Clinton and the P-Funk All-Stars to Third Man Records’ breakout artist Willy Moon, to Here Come The Mummies.
+The Infatuations’ range of appeal is forefront in the acts they’ve shared the stage with in the last year… from George Clinton and the P-Funk All-Stars to Third Man Records’ breakout artist Willy Moon, to Here Come The Mummies to Mike Posner.
 Indeed the band is a perennial favorite on the summer festival circuit, reliably proving time and time again that all generations and cultures like to get up and dance!

 In 2014, The Infatuations brought home 5 Detroit Music Awards out of an astounding 14 nominations across multiple categories including Outstanding Live Performance.
 “You want to know how Detroit actually parties…watch The Infatuations,” says Gnyp, from 93.9 FM The River.
 “The Infatuations are a must-see band”.

 - “If you want to know how Detroit actually parties, watch the Infatuations” – Gnyp from 93.9 The River – Windsor/Detroit